 Every parent and student is asked to know the following Bus Rules for riding a South Fayette Bus, we operate under the Dignity and Respect Program at all times:

--No using obscene language or gestures on the bus
+- No loud talking, screaming, obscene language, or gestures on the bus

--No extending of any part of the body out of the bus
+- No extending of any body part outside of the bus

--Do not district the bus driver’s attention in any unnecessary way
+- Do not distract the bus driver in any unnecessary way

--No food or beverages permitted on the bus
+- No food or beverages permitted on the bus, this includes snacks and breakfast